 Hardware and software requirements

-Devices on your network must be running one of these editions.
-New features or capabilities are typically provided only on operating systems that haven't yet reached the end of their support lifecycle.
+Devices on your network must be running one of the supported operating systems.
+New features or capabilities are typically provided only on supported operating systems.
 For more information, see Supported Microsoft Defender for Endpoint capabilities by platform.
-Microsoft recommends the installation of the latest available security patches for any operating system.
+Microsoft recommends installing the latest available security patches for any operating system.

 Supported Windows versions